nodejs/Release/README.md

  the new feature supports migration to later release lines.

-Changes required for critical security and bug fixes may lead to *semver-major* changes landing within an LTS stream, such situations will be rare and will land as *semver-minor*.
+Changes required for critical security and bug fixes may lead to *semver-major* changes landing within a release stream, such situations will be rare and will land as *semver-minor*.

 The term 'supported release lines' will be used to refer to all release lines